hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Experiments/README.md

 This means that any players who become participants in the Experiment will be charged Currency 1 & 2 amounts that vary from the regular costs when they purchase either a gold or silver coin Virtual Good.

+<q>**Have you Segmented your Experiment Variants?** If you've set up segmentation for your Experimental Variants - in this example the *GOLD_COIN* and *SILVER_COIN* Virtual Goods - and defined alternative *calculated* segmented values for the same fields - in this example *Currency 1 and 2* fields - if you then define calculated values for your Experimental Variants, then the calculation for the values experienced by a player placed in a Segment and in the Experiment will be compounded.
+See [Segments](/Documentation/Configurator/Segments.md). </q>

 *3.* Click *Next*.
 You're taken to *Step 3 - Player Pool and Variant Configuration*:

 ![](img/Experiments/10.png)